tare99/kanban_api/README.md

 # Front end

 Front end is deployed at https://kanban-task-manager-frontend.lovable.app/.
-It is using localhost:8080 to fetch the backend form your local machine, so make sure the app is running on your machine.
+It is using localhost:8080 to fetch the backend from your local machine, so make sure the app is running on your machine.